MarkM2000/Final-Project/README.md

 Project Title: Lava Flow Hazard Of Hawaii

-# Project Summary
+# Purpose

-For this project, I will be creating a final map that uses the map of Hawaii.
+The purpose of my project will be to create a final map that uses the map of Hawaii.
 The Big Island will be the main focus of this project.
 This map will focus on the volcano lava flow hazard locations which will involve the roads in the area.
 It would showcase which area has the most hazard and how it would affect the roads.

 # How To Create The Map
 These are the instructions on how this map was created: